JoannaMikul/10x-cards/.ai/api-plan.md

 #### POST /api/review-sessions

-- **Description:** Persists batch of review outcomes and updates stats trigger-side.
+- **Description:** Persists batch of review outcomes and updates stats using `supermemo` library (SuperMemo 2 algorithm).
+For each review, calls `supermemo(currentItem, grade)` where grade is mapped from outcome (0-5 scale), then updates review_stats with new interval, repetition, efactor values.
 - **Request:**

 ```json